molebox/seed-postgres-database-tutorial/guide.md

 ## Final thoughts

-There are many ways this could have been accomplished, in fact, there are many libraries that support using node with Postgres.
+There are many ways this could have been accomplished, in fact, there are many libraries that support using Node with Postgres.
 This method was chosen for its relative simplicity.
-It's not a generic solution that would fit all scenarios but it could most definitely be built upon to incorporate extra features.
-The function that creates the fake data could for example be added via config to match the schema definition of the table, it would also work quite nicely with a CLI, this would enable the end user much more configuration.
+It's not a generic solution that would fit all scenarios but it could be built upon to incorporate extra features.

-The use of the faker library for this example was befitting, but the data could also have been parsed from an external API.
-The upside of using the faker library is that it has lots of methods from which to configure the data and of course it means we don't have to actually run an external API request.
+### Positive take-aways

+- The fact that no external API was used for the data removed the overhead of having to make any requests.
+- Using Nodes inbuilt process.argv combined with a small parser library meant the user could add some level of configuration when seeding.

+### Possible improvements

+- The function that creates the fake data could be added via config to match the schema definition of the table.
+- It would also work quite nicely with a CLI, this would enable the end user much more configuration.